More

 • Manganese: 5% of the RDI

-Health benefits of grapes
+Health Benefits of Grapes

 Grapes have a high concentration of beneficial plant chemicals that may help protect against cancer.

-One of the molecules found in this fruit, resveratrol, has been extensively researched in terms of cancer prevention and treatment.
+One of the molecules found in this fruit, resveratrol, has been extensively researched in cancer prevention and treatment.
 It has been shown to protect against cancer by reducing inflammation, acting as an antioxidant, and preventing cancer cells from growing and spreading within the body.

 On the other hand, Grapes may have anti-cancer properties due to a unique combination of plant compounds.
 In addition to resveratrol, grapes contain quercetin, anthocyanins, and catechins, which may all have anti-cancer properties.